A market bubble is set to burst within this financial cycle.

 It’s going to deliver shocks and opportunities.

-As with previous financial shocks, such as the 2007/8 sub-prime mortgage scandal, mainstream rating agencies have failed to raise the alarm, despite the fact that overwhelming evidence is readily available of an approaching burst of a market bubble and individual voices, such as Mark Carney, Governor of the Bank of England, have already alerted the insurance industry.
+As with previous financial shocks, such as the 2007/8 sub-prime mortgage scandal, mainstream rating agencies have failed to raise the alarm, despite the fact that overwhelming evidence is readily available of an approaching burst of a market bubble and individual voices, such as Mark Carney, former Governor of the Bank of England, have already alerted the insurance industry.
 As ever, to be forewarned is to be forearmed.

 Enormous opportunities exist for corporations that take action now, to consolidate their positions and prepare themselves to take full advantage of the considerable opportunities that are beginning to arise out of a market and energy reset.
 Ahead of the 2007 financial crash, while the rating agencies had remained complacent, a small number of individuals realised that endless growth in the mortgage market was unsustainable.
 Accordingly, they rolled up their sleeves and did the basic research, which enabled them to gather evidence and bet with certainty against the market.
 We can provide you with similar overwhelming evidence of totally unacceptably high climate change risks, which are going to potentially impact almost every sector of the global commercial markets.